ref-finance/docs/contracts/understanding_ref-farming.md

 To create a farm, we should settle five params:
 * seed, which seed token this farm accepts;
 * reward, which reward token this farm gives;
-* when to start, in block height, if 0 is given, then immediately starts when reward token deposits in;
+* when to start, in timestamp seconds, if 0 is given, then immediately starts when reward token deposits in;
 * round interval, each round lasts in block counts;
 * total reward per round;

-And then transfer reward token into the farm using ft_transfer_call interface to bring farm_id information in.
+And then transfer reward token into the farm using ft_transfer_call interface with `farm_id` in msg field.

 ### Reward Distribution
 Every running farm would release reward per reward round.
 Those released reward would exist in a form of `user_unclaimed_reward` for each user.